Frequently Asked Questions

 Your greatest weakness?

 Usually, one’s weakest suit is simply the flip-side of one’s strongest – Blackdog is no exception.
 Because our staff relies on the successful completion of many internal systems, we are not always able to make sudden and extreme changes in a timely fashion.
 If we were halfway through remodeling a kitchen, for instance, and the clients suddenly requested that we build an addition at the same time, we would be hard-pressed to accommodate that request – we would have to design and sell it as a separate job to be produced later.
 We don’t “turn on a dime” well – that’s why it is important for all the major remodeling decisions to be made before work begins.

 What’s your greatest strength?

-After the overall quality of the people who make up Blackdog (we have attracted and retained a staff of talented, integrity-driven employees and experience very little turn-over) our single greatest strength is in our systematized approach to business.
-Our internal systems are documented, communicated and understood by every individual in the company.
+After the overall quality of the people who make up Blackdog (we have attracted and retained a staff of talented, integrity-driven employees and experience very little turnover), our single greatest strength is in our systematized approach to business.
+Our internal systems are documented, communicated, and understood by every individual in the company.
 Nothing is left to chance – we don’t “figure it out when we get there.”
-This translates to smoothness and consistency from taking a client’s first phone-call through gathering all the relevant data and documenting our clients’ preferences and selections to communicating all of those details to our Production Staff who then utilize their own systems and procedures to insure that the building process and end-results are exactly what our clients are expecting.
+This translates to smoothness and consistency, from taking a client’s first phone call through gathering all the relevant data and documenting our clients’ preferences and selections, to communicating all of those details to our production staff, who then utilize their own systems and procedures to ensure that the building process and end results are exactly what our clients are expecting.